ClinicalsTips

 Reference: Thiamine and diabetes: Back to the future ?

-So the next time you have a patient with DKA – especially the ones with lactic acid elevation and those who look undernourished or haven’t been eating well for a few days before admission, consider Thiamine supplementation (IV first, then oral ) when you initiate insulin drips.
-Thiamine levels might take time to result, and time is of essence in DKA, doesn’t hurt to give a 200mg IV Thiamine infusion after drawing blood for Thiamine levels without waiting for results first !
+So the next time you have a patient with DKA – especially the ones with lactic acid elevation and those who look undernourished or haven’t been eating well for some days before admission, consider Thiamine supplementation (IV first, then oral ) when you initiate insulin drips.
+Thiamine levels might take time to result, and time is of essence in DKA, doesn’t hurt to give a 200mg IV Thiamine infusion after drawing blood for Thiamine levels without waiting for results first!

 💡 P.S: ATP generation in the same Glycolytic and Kreb’s cycle pathway is the reason phosphorous levels can dip low on Insulin drips.